-A multiple measures approach is used to identify students for the Talent Development program including Measures of Academic Progress (MAP), a cognitive abilities test (Cognat), MCA test results and other pertinent anecdotal information.
-Delano schools provide academic enrichment and acceleration programs that are tailored to meet the needs of the students.
-For more information, please contact Gwen Briesemeister, Talent Development Coordinator at firstname.lastname@example.org.
+A multiple-measures approach is used to identify students for the Talent Development program, including: Measures of Academic Progress, a cognitive abilities test, MCA test results and other pertinent anecdotal information.
+Delano schools provide academic enrichment and acceleration programs that are tailored to meet students’ needs.
+For more information, contact Heidi O’Donnell, Talent Development Coordinator, at email@example.com.

-Delano Community Education provides comprehensive life-long learning opportunities for area residents of all ages.
+Delano Community Education provides comprehensive lifelong learning opportunities for area residents of all ages.
 An array of enrichment classes and recreational opportunities are offered year-round.
-There are opportunities in art, music, drama, science, the popular “Discovery Zone” summer program, an outstanding Destination ImagiNation program, Driver’s Education classroom instruction, youth service programs, and athletic activities, including American Red Cross swimming lessons.
+There are opportunities in art, music, drama, science, a robotics team, Driver’s Education classroom instruction, and athletic activities that include American Red Cross swimming lessons, and much more.

-Adults can meet their life-long learning needs by participating in enrichment classes that span an array of topics.
-If you can’t fit a class into your busy schedule, try online learning courses and learn at times that are convenient for you!
-Community Education is also pleased to partner with the City of Delano in providing financial support for the Delano Senior Center.
+Adults can enjoy enrichment classes that span an array of topics.
+Community Education is also pleased to partner with the city of Delano in providing financial support for the Delano Senior Center.

 Location and administration

-Jennifer Lorentz, Human Resources Specialist ext.
-2113 email@example.com
+• Jennifer Lorentz, Human Resources Specialist, ext.
+1952, firstname.lastname@example.org

 Delano Board of Education

-2017 School Board meetings are set for the fourth Monday of the month beginning at 5:45 p.m. at Delano City Hall, except in March and December, when it will be held on the third Monday in the Delano High School Media Center.
+2020 school board meetings are set for the fourth Monday of the month beginning at 5:45 p.m. at Delano City Hall, except in May and December.
+Those meetings will take place in the DHS media center on May 18 and Dec.
+14.